kumahq/kuma-website/app/docs/dev/policies/mutual-tls.md

 Unlike the `builtin` backend, with `provided` you first upload the certificate and key as [Secret resources](/docs/{{ page.version }}/security/secrets), and then reference the Secrets in the mTLS configuration.

-Kuma then provisions data plane proxy certificates for every replica of every service from the CA root certificate and key.
+{{site.mesh_product_name}} then provisions data plane proxy certificates for every replica of every service from the CA root certificate and key.

 Sample configuration: